 The labor shortage in construction over the past few years has created quite an aggressive hiring environment.
 Job-sites need workers, and when someone shows up and has a relevant work history, companies often jump to secure the labor.
 But other than the experience listed on the application, what do you really know about that person you’re bringing onto your site and into your team?

-According to Sean Purcell, risk management technical manager for Builders Mutual, it’s vital for employers to perform background checks for every new team member.
+According to risk management expert Sean Purcell, it’s vital for employers to perform background checks for every new team member.
 Plus, for many contracts—like government or hospital work—background checks are required.
 In this article, he elaborates on the importance of this hiring practice.

 Regardless of the position, general background checks lead to smart hiring decisions.
 This information not only reveals the character and past behavior of a potential employee, but it also helps ensure a safe workplace for coworkers, subs, and customers.
 Intellicorp, the background screening service relied upon by Builders Mutual, emphasizes that making the wrong hire can also jeopardize revenue and increase liability risk.

 Learning about past mistakes doesn’t necessarily mean a potential employer must exclude a person from being hired.
 It can give an employer the context to make a good decision, especially relative to the role of the prospective employee.
 Moreover, the level of screening done is also determined by position.
 For example, if the job entails going into occupied homes or driving a company vehicle, a more advanced background check is necessary, because the liability risk is much higher.
 Screening may include a DMV history, drug testing, and a multi-state check.
 A general laborer, however, may only require a criminal history.

 Intellicorp has provided these key best practices to help improve job-site safety and efficiency and to ensure employers are compliant with hiring laws.

 - Have a screening policy, and put it in writing.

 Be sure your background screening policy is well-written and comprehensive to standardize procedures.